w3c/csswg-drafts/explainer.md

 We prefer focusing on the base functionality for the moment, offering author the ability to add their own behavior via Javascript APIs.

-If experience shows that authors often use the javacript APIs to create solutions similar to the features described below, they could be considered for standardization in a later stage.
+If experience shows that authors often use the JavaScript APIs to create solutions similar to the features described below, they could be considered for standardization in a later stage.